A girl from the Bronx

 Universities growing endowments to fund scholarships and research; healthcare systems whose investment portfolios support patient care; foundations preserving a family's capacity to give for the next hundred years.

-My clients today collectively manage over $28 billion.
+Today, my clients collectively manage over $28 billion.
 Keeping their investments moving at the speed of capital means their returns grow just as fast — and so does their impact.

 Affiliations & Credentials